JeffreyXiang/MSRA-Intern-s-Toolkit/README.md

 ### GCR Tunnel

-Only available under local Windows machine.
+Only available under local Windows and Mac machine.
 * Press **Add** button to setup a new tunnel.
 * Input sandbox ID and port as guided.
 Note that:
 * * Sandbox ID is the last 4 digits of the GCRAZGDL#### host you wish to connect to.